Peake Fellowship Mission

 As a part of that mission, the Peake Fellowship also provides Applied Learning & Teaching programs for students who receive micro-credentialed training as Community Navigators or Research Associates.
 Higher Ed Centers also benefit from co-development with the Peake Fellowship on curriculum for their institutions, Anchor Communities, and other value networks.

-After several years of development with Peake Pilot Program Fellows serving local businesses across 1,000 market categories, the Peake Fellowship launches publicly in 2022.
+After several years of development with Peake Pilot Program Fellows serving local businesses across 1,000 market categories, the Peake Fellowship launched publicly in 2022.

 “Through my experience as a Peake Pilot Program Fellow, I gained confidence in my leadership and strategic skills for face-to-face sessions with small and local business teams.
 The Fellowship’s systems-based training and mutual mentoring positioned me to become the Program Manager of an international value chain organization as soon as I finished the Fellowship.”